CDSoft/calculadoira/README.md

 **Binaries:**

-In case precompiled binaries are needed (GNU/Linux, MacOS, Windows), some can be found at [cdelord.fr/pub](http://cdelord.fr/pub).
-These archives contain LuaX, Calculadoira as well as some other softwares more or less related to LuaX.
+In case precompiled binaries are needed (GNU/Linux, MacOS, Windows), some can be found at [cdelord.fr/hey](http://cdelord.fr/hey).
+These archives contain calculadoira as well as some other softwares more or less related to LuaX.

 # Screenshot